axocomm/lambda.codes/resources/pages/about/experience.md

 ### AT&T Labs

-For the summer of my freshman year, I interned at AT&T in Middletown, NJ as a Summer IT intern.
+For the summer of my freshman year, I worked at AT&T in Middletown, NJ as a Summer IT intern.
 Here, I planned and developed an Android application using some of AT&T's (then) new mobile APIs.

+This summer program served as a dry run of the AT&T Summer Coding Challenge.
+This entailed ensuring that deadlines were realistic, projects were appropriate, and requirements were clear.
+It also involved implementing the project, for which I wrote a voice-controlled Reddit browser for Android using AT&T's Speech Recognition API.